The Surprising Plot Twist That Will Save 'The Walking Dead'

 Is humanity's co-savior the weak-willed, drug-addicted teen Nick Clark (Frank Dillane) from Fear the Walking Dead, whose pre-poisoned pathology somehow inhibits Zombie DNA replication?
 Doubtful.
 'Druggies inherit the earth' might be a hard sell to advertisers.
-I'm leaning toward a female Hispanic character (that's gotta help syndication value).
+I'm leaning toward a female Hispanic character (syndication value).

 The Deadly Departed

 Can the survivor of a Zombie bite transfer immunity?
 Will the immunity fade?
 With the ruination of scientific facilities, how can this elixir be manufactured?
-Does the survivor have to bite her peers or is this stuff injectable?
+Does the survivor have to bite her peers (standing in a long line, sleeves rolled up) or is the vaccine injectable?
 Does the carrier go mad?

 Is that person treated like a pariah?
 Is she worshipped?
-Obviously she's in danger of being bled dry, or kidnapped.
+Obviously she's in danger of being bled dry.

 As the combined series draws to a close, we find out that Big Pharma is at fault for the entire zombie epidemic.
-Rick's clan invades the subterranean enclave of surviving drug company executives--old Minuteman II nuclear silos near Great Falls, Montana: they are out for blood.
+Rick's clan invades the subterranean enclave of drug company executives--old Minuteman II nuclear silos near Great Falls, Montana: this time the survivors are out for corporate blood.

-The survivors (if ratings merit) will star in the replacement show, The Deadly Departed.
+The survivors star in the replacement show, The Deadly Departed.